-Abstract.
-Bowed string music has always existed as an aural culture with improvisation considered a prime focus of expression.
-Even allowing for the aberration known as Western Art music, it is the author's strong belief that experimentation is the natural state of all string music.
+$B{\text{owed string music has}}$ always existed as an aural culture with improvisation considered as a prime focus of expression.
+It is the author's strong belief that experimentation is the natural state of all string music.
 This paper concentrates on recent history: bows that have incorporated interactive sensor technology.
-The central narrative deals with the author's own experiments and experience at Steim since 1987 (The Hyperstring Project); the contributions of others in the field are also examined.
-How well have sensors such as Ultra Sound, pressure pads, accelerometers, infra-red, and radio transmission mapped the tactile and inherently flexible characteristics of the many bow strokes (legal and illegal) available to the improvising string player?
+The central narrative deals with the author's own experiments and experience at STEIM since 1987.
 How reliable and practical is this technology?
 Are the results worth the trouble?
-What musical and new media possibilities are available for a violinist through an interactive bow that are not available through the traditional bow?
 Are there new modes of improvising only possible with an interactive bow?